| |

 decision should be what kind of pool: gunite or fiberglass.

-A pool is a long term investment, so choose carefully and
+a long term investment, so choose carefully and

 check out the builder.
 Assuming that it is an inground pool,